 Contract balances include Accounts receivable, Unbilled revenue and Cost and estimated earnings in excess of billings.
 Accounts receivable represents the billed and unbilled amounts related to the Company's rights to consideration as performance obligations are satisfied and the rights to payment become unconditional but for the passage of time.
 In 2020, the significant increase in Accounts receivable was due to more sales of passenger-grade AAVs for the year ended December 31,2020.
 In 2021, the decrease in Accounts receivable was mainly due to impairment of balances amounted to RMB59,347 (US\$9,313) provided in the general and administrative expenses in the Group's consolidated statements of comprehensive loss.
 The Unbilled revenue was previously recognized from services provided in Aerial media solution.
 In 2020, the decrease in Unbilled revenue was due to impairment of balances amounted to RMB2,800 provided in the general and administrative expenses in the Group's consolidated statements of comprehensive loss.
 In 2021, the Unbilled revenue was collected, corresponding impairment of balances amounted to RMB2,800 (US\$439) was reversed.
-The decrease in Cost and estimated earnings in excess of billings in accordance with the achievement of milestones in the pre-determined billing terms for command-and-control centers, corresponding RMB717 (US\$113) was reclassified from Cost and estimated earnings in excess of billings in accordance with the achievement of and estimated earnings in excess of billings to Accounts receivable in 2021.
+The decrease in Cost and estimated earnings in excess of billings in accordance with the achievement of milestones in the pre-determined billing terms for command-and-control centers, corresponding RMB717 (US\$113) was reclassified from Cost and estimated earnings in excess of billings to Accounts receivable in 2021.